OpenLiberty/sample-langchain4j/rag-db/README.md

 Use the `sample-langchain4j/rag/src/main/resources/knowledge_base` files to compare the AI responses to the provided files.

-- In the `rag` directory, running the `./mvnw liberty:dev` again and submitting the GET request gives the embeddings that are stored in MongoDB previously.
+- In the `rag-db` directory, running the `./mvnw liberty:dev` again and submitting the GET request gives the embeddings that are stored in MongoDB previously.
 Similarly, the POST request to `/api/embedding/init` indicates that the knowledge base has already been initialized.

 ## Running the tests